 September 21, 2016

-If you've been paying any attention to the bizarre saga of former childhood star Cory Feldman ("Stand By Me," "Gremlins") and his band's spooky performance last Friday on "The Today Show," you're probably still shuddering in the corner of a dark room.
+If you've been paying any attention to the bizarre saga of former childhood star Corey Feldman ("Stand By Me," "Gremlins") and his band's spooky performance last Friday on "The Today Show," you're probably still shuddering in the corner of a dark room.